Sunday, January 18, 2026

 According to Beyond Pesticides, long-term exposure to the chemicals can cause fish larvae to mutate, as well as impact the health of their livers, brains, and gills.
 In severe cases, pesticide pollution can even cause mass fish die-offs.
 In 2012, for example, pesticide runoff from agriculture fields was thought to be the likely cause of death for thousands of fish around Canada’s Prince Edward Island.

 But pesticides don’t just poison wildlife.
-They hurt people too.
-According to a study published in the BMC Public Health journal in 2020, more than 40 percent of farmers are poisoned by pesticides every year.
+They hurt people, too.
+According to a study published in the BMC Public Health journal, more than 40 percent of farmers are poisoned by pesticides every year.
 This can lead to chronic diseases, like cancer, as well as reproductive problems, including infertility and birth defects.

 Is organic cotton a better alternative?

 It is possible to buy cotton without pesticide use.
 Organic cotton, for example, is supposed to be grown without toxic chemicals.
 But supply chains are messy and complicated.
-And this means that, according to a New York Times investigation from earlier this year, much of the “organic cotton” clothing on the market may not actually be organic.
+And this means that, according to a New York Times investigation, much of the “organic cotton” clothing on the market may not actually be organic.

 The publication claimed that companies like Control Union, EcoCert, and OneCert, which offer or used to offer organic certifications in India (the biggest producer of cotton in the world) are not transparent enough and their “opaque” certification systems leave opportunities open for fraudulent activity.